KrasnitzLab/RAIDS/README.md

 If you use the **_RAIDS_** package for a publication, we would ask you to cite the following:

->  Pascal Belleau, Astrid Deschênes, David A. Tuveson, Alexander Krasnitz.
-Accurate and robust inference of genetic ancestry from cancer-derived molecular data across genomic platforms. bioRxiv 2022.02.01.478737; doi: https://doi.org/10.1101/2022.02.01.478737
+>  Belleau P, Deschênes A, Chambwe N, Tuveson DA, Krasnitz A. Genetic ancestry inference from cancer-derived molecular data across genomic and transcriptomic platforms.
+Cancer Res.
+2022 Nov 9:CAN-22-0682. doi: 10.1158/0008-5472.CAN-22-0682.
+Epub ahead of print.
+PMID: 36351074.

 ## Installation ##